llvm-doe-org/llvm-project/clang/README-OpenACC-status.md

 * The `_OPENACC` preprocessor macro is supported.
 * Data and memory management routines supported are:
     * `acc_malloc`, `acc_free`
+        * OpenACC 3.1 is unclear about handling of a `bytes` argument equal to zero.
+In that case, Clacc implements `acc_malloc` as a no-op and returns a null pointer.
         * OpenACC 3.1 is unclear about the behavior when offloading is disabled (thus shared memory).
 Clacc allocates and frees on the host in that case.
     * `acc_map_data`, `acc_unmap_data`
+        * OpenACC 3.1 is unclear about handling of null pointers or a `bytes` argument equal to zero.
+Clacc produces a runtime error in that case.
         * OpenACC 3.1 is unclear about the behavior when offloading is disabled (thus shared memory).
 Clacc implements these as no-ops in that case.
-        * OpenACC 3.1 is unclear about handling of null pointers.
-          Clacc produces a runtime error in that case.
         * OpenACC 3.1 is unclear about whether it is an error if only part of the host memory specified to `acc_map_data` has already been mapped.
 Clacc produces a runtime error in that case.
     * `acc_deviceptr`
+        * OpenACC 3.1 is unclear about handling of a null pointer.
+          Clacc returns a null pointer in that case.
         * OpenACC 3.1 is unclear about the behavior when offloading is disabled (thus shared memory).
 Clacc returns the host pointer in that case.
-        * OpenACC 3.1 is unclear about handling of a null pointer.
-          Clacc returns a null pointer in that case.
     * `acc_is_present`
         * OpenACC 3.1 is unclear about handling of a null pointer.
           Clacc returns true in that case.